matt-mckenna/web_scrapers/README.md

-# web_scrapers
+# Web Scrapers
-web scrapers for Yelp and Trip Advisor
+# Some simple web scrapers I made for Yelp and Trip Advisor